KonnexionsGmbH/ora_bench/README.md

 ## <a name="introduction"></a> 1.
 Introduction

-**ora_bench** can be used to determine the performance of different Oracle database drivers under identical conditions.
+**OraBench** can be used to determine the performance of different Oracle database drivers under identical conditions.
 The framework parameters for a benchmark run are stored in a central configuration file.

 The currently supported database drivers are: